SlashCoreProject/slash/README.md

 To reward the participants on the platform we come with a fair system that starts on block 120 000 (time for the platform to be ready and the coin to be stabilized on different markets).

-16% of the PRE-MINE will be dedicated to create 100 additional Masternodes.
-The rewards of these Masternodes will be used on a common wallet to be redistributed between the involved users.
+16% of the PRE-MINE will be dedicated to the creation of 100 additional masternodes.
+The rewards of these masternodes will be used on a common wallet to be share between active users.

 ![Alt text](doc/slash_platform_mn_program.jpg)